 A Celebration of LIfe will be given on Saturday, January 25, 2020 at Hallelujah Baptist Church, 2511 Guyer Street.
 The family will receive visitors and friends from 11:30 to 12 noon at the church.
 The service will start at 12 noon.

-To send flowers to Shawn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Shawn Anthony Roseboro, please visit our floral store.